Q2 slots filling fast

 REVIEWED BY OPERATOR

-GrowwithBA Senior Operator Team
+GrowwithBA experienced specialists Team

-Senior-operator team with 9-14+ years across performance marketing, SEO, and ecommerce.
+People who have run this before team with 9-14+ years across performance marketing, SEO, and ecommerce.
 Based in Nagpur, India and Dover, Delaware.
 View team credentials.

 The modern campaign framework

-• Campaign 1: Brand Search — always separate, own branded keywords.
+• Campaign 1: Brand Search, always separate, own branded keywords.

-• Campaign 2: Non-Brand Search — top 20-50 high-intent keywords, tight CPA target.
+• Campaign 2: Non-Brand Search, top 20-50 high-intent keywords, tight CPAtarget.

-• Campaign 3: Category Search — broader commercial keywords, moderate CPA.
+• Campaign 3: Category Search, broader commercial keywords, moderate CPA.

-• Campaign 4: Performance Max — unbranded, feeds asset groups by margin tier.
+• Campaign 4: Performance Max, unbranded, feeds asset groups by margin tier.

-• Campaign 5: Shopping Standard (optional) — for specific hero SKUs with tight control.
+• Campaign 5: Shopping Standard (optional), for specific hero SKUs with tight control.

-• Campaign 6: YouTube / Demand Gen — upper-funnel awareness (if budget allows).
+• Campaign 6: YouTube / Demand Gen, upper-funnel awareness (if budget allows).

 Ad group strategy